ifurusato/brushless-motor-controller/README.rst

 much more stable, reliable signal than the software PWM, which can wobble due to system load.

-If your project requires two motors then just use the hardware PWM pins.
-But if your project requires four motors, you can either use the software PWM pins or the external PWM board.
+If your project requires two motors then just use the hardware PWM pins, but if your project requires four motors, you can either use the software PWM pins (less than ideal) or the external PWM controller board.

 The direction and FG (encoder feedback) pins can be configured to use any available GPIO pins.